xglenng/Project2/README.md

 - Ensure you code this project loosely-coupled
 - Must use PHP Database Objects (PDO) to access a MySQL database (**30**)

 This is an individual project, no collaborations with anyone.
-It must be your own work *EXTRA CREDIT*: Extend the PHP code from Project 1/2 to include authenticating to a SQLite database.
-(20)
+It must be your own work.  *EXTRA CREDIT*: Extend the PHP code from Project 2 to include authenticating to a SQLite database. (**20**)

 **30** points possible